- Abbey Players

 Every Thursday in the band room, bring your drum sticks, bass or electric guitars, and come sing and play your favor pop and rock songs along with other Delbarton musicians!
 This dynamic group of musicians collaborates to perform throughout the year at morning meetings as well as performing for pep rallies and Delbarton Coffeehouse events.

-Mr. Pieraccini, Mr. Rose
+Moderators: Mr. Dan Pieraccini, Mr. Sean Rose

 Delbarton’s Social Justice Committee is a group of juniors and seniors who act as peer leaders to promote awareness of issues of intolerance and economic privilege.
 The most prominent activity is planning, coordinating, and leading two Prejudice Reduction Workshops for the freshmen each year.
 Meetings alternate between conference blocks, afternoons, and evenings.
 Open to juniors and seniors by application.